Ogen 0.625 Side Effects

 Generic Name: estropipate

-Note: This page contains side effects data for the generic drug estropipate.
-It is possible that some of the dosage forms included below may not apply to the brand name Ogen 0.625.
+Note: This document contains side effect information about estropipate.
+Some of the dosage forms listed on this page may not apply to the brand name Ogen 0.625.

 For the Consumer